drivendataorg/zamba/docs/docs/models/species-detection.md

 ### Training data

-`time_distributed` was trained using data collected and annotated by partners at [The Max Planck Institute for Evolutionary Anthropology](https://www.eva.mpg.de/index.html) and [Chimp&See](https://www.chimpandsee.org/).
+`time_distributed` was trained using data collected and annotated by trained ecologists from Cameroon, Central African Republic, Democratic Republic of the Congo, Gabon, Guinea, Liberia, Mozambique, Nigeria, Republic of the Congo, Senegal, Tanzania, and Uganda, as well as citizen scientists on the [Chimp&See](https://www.chimpandsee.org/) platform.

 The data included camera trap videos from: